wipodev/wipospa/README.md

 # W I V E X

-`wivex` is a JavaScript library that allows dynamic loading of HTML components and makes it easy to create routes in web applications.
-With `wivex`, you can load HTML components, easily manage routes, and inject custom elements into the header of your document, `wivex` uses the power of `Vite` for the build and development process of your application, and `gh-pages` for the deployment of your project on github pages.

-Below is a guide to integrating `wivex` into your project, including how to create components, views, and using useful commands to develop, build, preview, and deploy your application.
-Below are the steps to create and organize your files, as well as the available commands.
+`wivex` is a lightweight JavaScript library designed for fast and efficient development of dynamic web applications.
+With `wivex`, you can:

+- Dynamically load and reuse HTML components.

+- Easily configure and manage client-side routes.

+- Seamlessly integrate custom meta tags or scripts into your document's `<head>`.

+- Leverage the power of `Vite` for blazing-fast builds and development.

+- Deploy to GitHub Pages with a single command.

 ## Commands available in `wivex`

 `wivex` includes several commands that facilitate the development and deployment flow of your project:

-- `wivex init`: This command initializes a new `wivex` project in the current folder.
-It creates the basic file and folder structure needed to get started, including the main layout, folders for views and components, and a configuration file to customize the project.
-It is ideal for quickly setting up the base environment for a project.
+- `wivex init`: Initialize a new `wivex` project with a pre-configured structure.

-- `wivex dev`: Launches a development server that allows you to see changes in real time.
-Ideal for working interactively on the application.
+- `wivex dev`: Start a live development server for real-time updates.

-- `wivex build`: Compiles and minifies JavaScript and CSS files, optimizing them for deployment.
+- `wivex build`: Compile and optimize the project for production.

-- `wivex preview`: Launches a server with the compiled files to perform a final review before deployment.
+- `wivex preview`: Preview the built project locally before deploying.

-- `wivex deploy`: Automatically deploys the project to GitHub Pages. **If you want to deploy to another service, follow the specific instructions for that service for a manual deployment.**
+- `wivex deploy`: Deploy the project to GitHub Pages.

 ## Installation